guygregory/ChatToolkit/README.md

 ## How to use - Prerequisites

 * Before deploying Azure OpenAI, please gain approval for your Azure subscription.
 [Here's the form](https://aka.ms/oai/access) (currently business customers/managed partners/MSFT internal only)
-* At time of writing, GPT-4 models are currently in preview.
+* **GPT-4** (Optional) At time of writing, GPT-4 models are currently in preview.
 Once you've had Azure OpenAI approved for your subscription, [you can apply for GPT-4 by filling out this form](https://aka.ms/oai/get-gpt4)
-* At time of writing, GPT-4 models are only available in East US and South Central US Azure regions.
+* **GPT-4** (Optional) At time of writing, GPT-4 models are only available in East US and South Central US Azure regions.
 Check [this page](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#gpt-4-models) for new regions added in future.
 * Once you've had approval, you'll need to deploy the Azure OpenAI service into your subscription.
 [Instructions are on the Microsoft Docs page.](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal)
-* Next, you'll need to [deploy at least one model](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model), either the standard gpt-4 model, or gpt-4-32k if you need to use more tokens.
+* Next, you'll need to [deploy at least one model](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model), either the standard GPT-3.5 Turbo model, or GPT-4/GPT-4-32k if you have access.
-* If you can't get access to GPT-4, this tutorial might work with GPT-3.5 Turbo, although it hasn't been tested yet (let me know if you do!)

 ![](media/Models2v4.png)